Konica Minolta to Participate in PRINTING United

-Ramsey, NJ, Aug.
-15, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), today announced its participation at PRINTING United Expo in Las Vegas, Nevada, September 10 -12.
+MISSISSAUGA, Ontario, Aug.
+22, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), today announced its participation at PRINTING United Expo in Las Vegas, Nevada, September 10 -12.
 The company will showcase a number of devices to demonstrate how it is strengthening and expanding the business of commercial and industrial printing.

 “The potential to push boundaries, enter new markets and seize opportunities to create unique customer experiences has never been more exciting, or more achievable for our clients and their customers,” said Frank Mallozzi, President, IPP, Konica Minolta.
 “Our industrial and production print portfolio is in peak condition, positioned for growth and meeting customer demands with devices based on our clients’ real-world needs, allowing them to be more efficient and profitable in an ever-increasingly competitive marketplace.”